Lancaster West Estate: Finger blocks

 To achieve the required density LCC architects favoured tower blocks set in green space as can be seen in the neighbouring Silchester Estate, the Clifford Wearden & Associates architects propose a solution of densely packed low-rise apartments with landscaped greenspace.
 The finger block was seen as a tower block laid on its side- instead of lifts and service shafts there was the internal walkway.
 It was intended to keep the housing as compact as possible thus freeing up more green space in between.
 The units were of different sizes and slotted together like lego blocks.
 The finger blocks were built above garages on a deck, along the centre of the deck was a covered walkway, which provided the street in the sky.
 On either side of the street were flats and the stair columns that rose to the flats above.
 The flats themselves were grouped in blocks and projected, joining over the walkway.
 The finger blocks were very close to the annual disturbances in Notting Hill, and the walkways provided escape routes that the police were unable to control.
-In 1992, the finger blocks were refurbished and wall erected that segmented the walkways and required pass key access- destroying the original design concept and one of the finger blocks unique features.
+In 1992, the finger blocks were refurbished and walls were erected that segmented the walkways and required pass key access - destroying the original design concept and one of the finger blocks' unique features.